Damico-Williams/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

 //Document object model.
 References your code like a blueprint.
-Its a representation of your HTML
+Its a representation of your HTML.

 2. What is an event?